The Cowspiracy Farce

 The entire section on sustainable ranching is flat out wrong because the statistical projections used, among other errors and omissions, do not include the fact that even conventionally produced cattle spend the majority of their lives on grass before being brought into the feedlot.

-In an almost comical moment during the film… Kip fails to realize or mention that over 3/4 of cattle in the US are already on grass, and majority of the world's cattle are also already on grass…
+In an almost comical moment during the film… Kip fails to realize or mention that over 3/4 of cattle in the US are already on grass…

 There is obviously no reference to the Union of Concerned Scientists 2011 report that states: “Climate-friendly beef production practices reduce methane and nitrous oxide emissions while increasing carbon sequestration…

-This math comes from Oppenlander's book (which) makes the absurd assertion that there are a billion “cows” in CAFO's and feedlots.
-One would have to assume that neither (Kip nor Oppenlander) has ever been to a cow-calf operation where 66 mill head of US inventory including bulls, cows, calves and replacement heifers are on GRASS.
+(Similarly, Kip states) there are a billion “cows” in CAFO's… (when in fact) 66 mill head of US inventory including bulls, cows, calves and replacement heifers are on GRASS…

 Another major omission from the film is that globally most pasture land is too mountainous, too wet or too dry, too exposed or inaccessible, etc. to be plowed up for agriculture.
 This same land, however, is ideal for grazing livestock.

-In fact, the movie fails to address many environmental realities that changing to a vegan diet can either NEVER resolve, or will make worse, as Julie Finigan Morris describes:
+In fact, the movie fails to address many environmental realities that a vegan diet can either NEVER resolve, or will make worse, as Julie Finigan Morris describes: